 06 RCLB Sierra 2500HD LBZ 4x4, 8ft Meyer/Diamond EZ Mount II,ats e power 120hp, rerouted PCV, egr blocker, finger stick, 4'' straightpiped exhaust,no kitty,afe metal power intake, tints, dee zee nerf bars, timbrens in the front

 AFE MP, S&B Intake, ATS E power 120hp, 6" black stack , Blocked resonator, rerouted PCV

 This isn't Napa's fault, but I wouldn't run a Napa filter either.

+Tony Non Vendor contact information, URLs and/or links are NOT allowed in signatures OR on forum!
 My opinion is not the opinion of Duramax Forum, Auto Forums, Auto Guide, or other Duramax Forum staff members!